TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

       :func:`open` function; the ``'b'`` is automatically added.

    *encoding* specifies the encoding which is to be used for the file.
-   Any encoding that encodes to and decodes from bytes is allowed, and the data types supported by the file methods depend on the codec used.
+   Any encoding that encodes to and decodes kutoka bytes is allowed, and the data types supported by the file methods depend on the codec used.

    *errors* may be given to define the error handling.
 It defaults to ``'strict'``